7 High-Octane Strategies to Boost Site Speed and Leave Competitors in the Dust!

 Faster sites make happier customers and wealthier businesses.
 Optimizing your site’s speed, like many other things, is not a job you do once and forget about.
 It should be permanently on your agenda.
-You are spending a lot of money on development, SEO, PPC, and other marketing activities that get people to your website.
+You are spending a lot of money on the development, SEO, PPC, and other marketing activities that get people to your website.
 It would be a shame if many of those people left your website just because your pages are taking too long to load.

 Mahak Dhiman is a digital & online entrepreneur and marketer, specializing in the retail & eCommerce arena.
-Mahak has built, purchased, optimized and sold in excess of 10 eCommerce businesses with multi-million-pound revenues.
+Mahak has built, purchased, optimized, and sold in excess of 10 eCommerce businesses with multi-million-pound revenues.
 He writes and contributes to various websites within the digital marketing area, some of these include moz.com & searchenginepeople.com

 7 Steps to Scale Your Consulting Practice Without Adding Overhead